aupiff/collar-daniells-solutions/lesson_30.md

 Marcus: Magnum erat perlculum urbis et clvium, quod hostes erant fortes et acres, sed RomanI non fugerunt.

-Great was the danger to the city and the citzens, because the enemies were strong and eager, but the Romans did not flee.
+Marcus: Great was the danger to the city and the citzens, because the enemies were strong and eager, but the Romans did not flee.

 Iulia: Cepitne Porsena Romam?

 Julia: Did Porsena capture Rome?

-Marcus.
-Urbem non cepit, quod virtus validi viri civis defendebat.
+Marcus: Urbem non cepit, quod virtus validi viri civis defendebat.
 Paucis cum socils Horatius prourbe fortiter pugnabat.

-He did not capture the city, because the virtue of the strong man defended the citzens.
+Marcus: He did not capture the city, because the virtue of the strong man defended the citzens.
 With few allies, Horatius fought strongly for the city.

-Iulia: Diune ho'stes sustinuit Horatius?
+Iulia: Diune hostēs sustinuit Horātius?

-Did Horatius hold back the enemies for a long time?
+Julia: Did Horatius hold back the enemies for a long time?

-Marcus.
-Non diu, quod hostes erant multl, et multa plla iaciebant.
+Marcus: Non diu, quod hostes erant multl, et multa plla iaciebant.
 Tandem trans flumen ad socios natavit.
-RomanI Horatium oB earn virtutem laudaverunt.
+Rōmānī Horatium ob eam virtutem laudaverunt.

-Not for a long time, because there were many enemies, and they were throwing many javelins.
+Marcus: Not for a long time, because there were many enemies, and they were throwing many javelins.
 Finally, he swam across the river to the allies.
 The romans praised Horatius for his virtue.